-Note: On models with separate strut and wheel bearing housing (chassis number F89J3 73 73599 - circa April 1988) The strut can be removed leaving the wheel bearing housing and associated parts in place following steps 3, 4, 5, 8, 10, 18, 15, 16 and 17, in that order.
+Note: On models with separate stand and wheel bearing housing (chassis number F89J3 73 73599 - approximately since April 1988) the strut can be removed leaving the wheel bearing housing and associated parts in place by following steps 3, 4, 5, 8, 10, 18, 15, 16 and 17, in that order.

 1. Apply the handbrake, remove the trim from the corresponding front wheel.